Get the Facts on Ebola in 20 Minutes!

 A bioterrorism attack is the deliberate release of viruses, bacteria, or other germs (agents) used to cause illness or death in people, animals, or plants.
 These agents are typically found in nature, but it is possible that they could be changed to increase their ability to cause disease, make them resistant to current medicines, or to increase their ability to be spread into the environment.
 Biological agents can be spread through the air, through water, or in food.
 Terrorists may use biological agents because they can be extremely difficult to detect and do not cause illness for several hours to several days.
 Some bioterrorism agents, like the smallpox virus, can be spread from person to person and some, like anthrax, cannot.
 For information on which bioterrorism agents can be spread from person to person, please see the alphabetical list of bioterrorism agents.

 Bioterrorism agents can be separated into three categories, depending on how easily they can be spread and the severity of illness or death they cause.
-Category A agents are considered the highest risk and Category C agents are those that are considered emerging threats for disease.
+Category A agents are considered the highest risk.
+Category B are the second highest risks and Category C are those agents that are considered emerging threats for disease.

 These high-priority agents include organisms or toxins that pose the highest risk to the public and national security because: